 The atmosphere inside the Winter Park Fish Company is rustic and spartan, but it suits the place very well.
 Your drinks come in plastic cups, and the servers aren’t wearing uniforms, but everything tastes delicious!

 The first person we encountered was a man outside who gave us a choice of dining inside or outside.
-I like inside.
-Lee likes outside.
-So we went inside.
-When it's a bit cooler, I'll agree to dine outside.
-For now, I need air conditioning.
+We've tried inside and outside.
+There's a bit more room on the tables outside, but the air conditioner is inside.
+Pick your preference.

 Our server was friendly and knowledgeable.
 She answered all of our questions right away and knew to answer questions we hadn’t asked yet.